serverless/blog/posts/2016-11-22-serverless-v1.2.0.md

 ### JavaScript Support for Serverless Variables

-Serverless Variables now suppot raw JavaScript so that you can easily generate dynamic data.
+Serverless Variables now support raw JavaScript so that you can easily generate dynamic data.
 This makes the Serverless Variables even more powerful.

 Here's a quick example that shows what this looks like: